tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-26-masters-in-technical-writing-program-mercer.md

 I don't know about "hybrid academics," but all of our faculty have workplace experience in technical communication, and we continue to consult and work on grants in order to keep our skills current.
 Part of our requirements for tenure and promotion is technical currency.

 Our faculty is committed to advancing students' careers and customizing their education for their workplace growth and development.
 Contact us if this unique program sounds like it might be right for you.
-Visit[ https://engineering.mercer.edu/ms-tcm](https://engineering.mercer.edu/ms-tcm) for more information.
+Visit Mercer's <a rel="nofollow" href="https://engineering.mercer.edu/ms-tcm">Master of Science in Technical Communication Management (MSTCM) program</a> for more information.
 You can also reach out to me directly with any questions at brewer_pe@mercer.edu.

 <h3> Your reactions and input </h3>